evanman83/OURS-project/README.md

 The GPS antenna is also too big.
 So I crushed it slowly in a clamp and used a screwdriver to prise off the plastic casing.
 This revealed a much smaller GSM antenna chip, like a hard metal square.
 I soldered this onto the cable instead and replaced the whole plug system with just one little neat cable.

-## Assembly and construction
+### Assembly and construction
 This is best described with pictures, but essentially:
-- Make new male plugs for the micro USB and male 3.5mm TRRS / stereo plugs.
+1. Make new male plugs for the micro USB and male 3.5mm TRRS / stereo plugs.
-- Solder all the wires for the charger, power supply, power switch and screen lock switch, audio amp, volume control.
+2. Solder all the wires for the charger, power supply, power switch and screen lock switch, audio amp, volume control.
-- Charge the batteries up for the first time, with the power switch in OFF / charging mode.
+3. Charge the batteries up for the first time, with the power switch in OFF / charging mode.
-- Connect all the batteries, wires and plugs and test: internet, phone call, SMS, GPS, music playing.
+4. Connect all the batteries, wires and plugs and test: internet, phone call, SMS, GPS, music playing.
-- Insert the 4G HAT between the touchscreen and Raspberry Pi
+5. Insert the 4G HAT between the touchscreen and Raspberry Pi.
-- Fold the camera ribbon cable over the 4G HAT and over and under the batteries - stick in place with Prestick putty
+6. Fold the camera ribbon cable over the 4G HAT and over and under the batteries - stick in place with Prestick putty.
--
+7. Stick the speaker with putty over the top right-hand grill (9 holes).
+8. Place the GPS antenna next to the top left-hand grill (9 holes).
+9. Start glueing the case together, starting from the bottom upwards, finishing with the front cover.